houzhenggang/HUA-JI-YOU/README.md

 ### Attacker

-A tool to sent fake ARP packet to modify the ARP cache in your victim's computer.Through this tool, you can:
+A tool to send fake ARP packet to modify the ARP cache in your victim's computer.Through this tool, you can:

 * Break his network.
 * "Repair" his network. ( in fact, his network is in your power ).【Coming soon】